Gold Learning Solutions

 The Problem:

 JPro, an organization in the Jewish nonprofit sector, wanted to include future participants of one of their professional development programs into the design of the program itself.
 They were specifically interested in elevating voices that aren’t often included in the process of program design.
-Our Solution: Gold Learning Solutions worked with JPro to engage early career professionals themselves, as well as organizations that employ those early career professionals, in the design process for a professional development program they were creating. |

 The Deliverables: